seancorfield/honeysql/doc/clause-reference.md

 user=> (sql/format {:select [:id :name]
                     :from [:table]
                     :offset 20 :fetch 10})
 ["SELECT id, name FROM table OFFSET ?
-FETCH ?
-ONLY" 20 10]
+ROWS FETCH NEXT ?
+ROWS ONLY" 20 10]
 ```

 All three are available in all dialects for HoneySQL so it
 is up to you to choose the correct pair for your database.

+If you use `:offset` and `:limit` together, `OFFSET` will just have
+the number of rows.
+If you use `:offset` and `:fetch` together,
+`OFFSET` will have the number of rows and the `ROWS` keyword.
+If
+you use `:offset` on its own, it will have just the number
+of rows, unless you have the `:sqlserver` dialect selected,
+it which case it will have the `ROWS` keywords as well.
+_This seemed to be the least risky change in 2.0.0 RC 5 to avoid introducing a breaking change._

+If the number of rows is one, `ROW` will be used instead of `ROWS`.
+If `:fetch` is specified without `:offset`, `FIRST` will be used instead of `NEXT`.

 ## for